skyehawk023/ENSE-271-Group-G-Reach-Autism-Site/Artifacts/Prototypes/Lo-Fidelity/Proposed-Design-1-EVAN/readme.md

-#### A proposed sitemap and lo-fidelity wireframe sketch of the site.
+A proposed sitemap and lo-fidelity wireframe sketch of the website.
-Created by Evan Arnold
+* created by Evan Arnold